 Fig. 5 shows the contours of the relative vertical velocity (the ratio of the near-bed vertical velocity (w) to the flow mean velocity).
 The downflow upstream of the pier (Fig. 5(a)) was responsible for the generation of the horseshoe vortices digging the scour hole.
-In the wake region of the individual pier, high vertical velocity in the upward direction indicated that the wake vortices moved away the bed materials.
-Similarly, the downflow across the upstream edge of the individual abutment (Fig. 5(b)) showed that the primary vortices were the main cause of the scour around the abutment.
-According to Fig. 5(c), the downflow and primary vortices were stronger when the pier was located at X/D = 3 than the cases with an individual pier and an individual abutment.
-The maximum relative downflow velocities were -0.15 for the individual pier, -0.19 for the individual abutment, and -0.21 for the pier and abutment in proximity.
+In the wake region of the solitary pier, high vertical velocity in the upward direction indicated that the wake vortices moved away the bed materials.
+Similarly, the downflow across the upstream edge of the solitary abutment (Fig. 5(b)) showed that the primary vortices were the main cause of the scour around the abutment.
+According to Fig. 5(c), the downflow and primary vortices were stronger when the pier was located at X/D = 3.0 than in the cases with a solitary pier and a solitary abutment.
+The maximum relative downflow velocities were -0.15 for the solitary pier, -0.19for the solitary abutment, and -0.21 for the pier and abutment in proximity to one another.
 The primary vortices for the abutment that extended over the left upstream of the pier were the predominant cause of the scour at the pier.
-In addition, the flow structure around the pier was completely changed, leading to a scour hole that was different from that in the case with the individual pier.
+In addition, the flow structure around the pier was completely changed, leading to a scour hole that was different from that in the case with the solitary pier.